1966 South African Gazelles rugby union tour in Argentina

 The 1966 South African Gazelles tour in Argentina was a series of rugby union matches played in Argentina and in Chile in 1966.

 It was the third tour of a South African representative team to Argentina, after the two Junior Springboks tours in 1932 and 1959.

 The "Gazelles" were a team of developing players in the Under-23 age group, selected by the South African Rugby Union.

-Results
+Match summary

+Complete list of matches played by the South Africa u24 in Argentina: